demlabs/demlabs.github.io/pages/mentors.md

 Stuti Borgohain is a post-doctoral fellow at IIT Bombay working on Pure Analysis.
 She shares her perspectives on working on research projects as a mentor.

-## IT Manivarma
+## I Mani

-Designer at 3M India Labs.
+Designer at India Labs.
 MDes(Product Design and Engineering) from IISc Bangalore

 ![image-left](http://www.tutorialboard.net/wp-content/uploads/2009/03/facebook-icon-150x150.png){: .align-left} Manivarma is a storyteller.

-Design is his passion and he lives and brethes design.
+Design is his passion and he lives and breathes design.
 Only God(aka Sachin Ramesh Tendulkar) can take his mind away from telling stories of products.